friction2d/friction2d.github.io/documentation/source-linux.md

 ---
-title: "Building Friction for Linux"
+title: "Building Friction on Linux"
 layout: default
 ---

-# Building Friction for Linux
+# Building Friction on Linux

 * Do not remove this line (it will not be displayed) {:toc}